Kevin-Elliott-McCrea/Kevin-Elliott-McCrea/README.md

 - Please reach out to me anytime at my email: kleiben@gmail.com.
 You can also find me on LinkedIn: linkedin.com/in/kevin-e-m

 - Feel free to check out my repositories on here, which will have a short description such as this to guide you through the programming work I have completed.
-Here is my portfolio hosted on Github, for ease of access: kevin-elliott-mccrea.github.io
+Be sure to see my Python Live Project and my C Sharp Live Project repositories, as they are from my two internships I have done in the field.